olmescode/JSBasics/README.md

 - What is a variable, and what is it for?

-Variables are like boxes (memory spaces) where we can store information, depending on the types and data structures supported by our language.
+Variables are memory spaces where we can store information, depending on the types and data structures supported by our language.

 - Difference between declaring and initializing a variable?